LaurentRDC/scikit-ued/docs/tutorials/visualization.rst

     import numpy as np
     import matplotlib.pyplot as plt
+    from crystals import Crystal,
-    from skued import Crystal, patterson
+    from skued import patterson
     from skued import powdersim # To simulate experimental data

     # Simulation of polycrystalline diffraction pattern